 The state of New York has established what is known as a legal standard that is utilized by a Family Court in making decisions regarding child custody.
-The standard used in Mew York child custody cases is based on what is in the best interests of the child.
+The standard used in Mew York child custody cases is based on what is in the interests of the child.

-The best interests of a child standard requires the court to examine child custody determinations utilizing the specific facts and circumstances of a particular case.
+The interests of a child standard requires the court to examine child custody determinations utilizing the specific facts and circumstances of a particular case.
 There is no “one size fits all” approach to making child custody determinations in New York.

-When considering the best interests if a child, a court considers a broad spectrum of factors.
+When considering the interests if a child, a court considers a broad spectrum of factors.
 These include such things as which parent historically has been the primary caretaker of a child, the overall physical and mental health of the parties, and the current residential or living situation of the parents.
 The court will also examine which parent, if granted primary custody, is more apt to encourage recurring and regular visitation between the child and the noncustodial parent.

 There are two types of custody pursuant to New York law.
 Legal custody is the ability or right of a parent to make major life decisions for a child.
 Major life decisions include such things as medical care issues, religion, and education.